dylanCoat/modelingandsociety.github.io/project3public.md

 We have tasked ourselves with finding a correlation, and possibly causation, between ecological health issues and political corruption.
 Because of these topics, and the data that we are using, there are a couple ethical concerns that should be addressed.

-One technical limitation that was briefly mentioned in the modeling section, was the exclusion of Year and Region from our feature importance analysis.
+One technical limitation was the exclusion of Year and Region from our feature importance analysis.
 Year was the most important feature for our decision trees, but no insight could be taken away from that, as including Year would have overshadowed the other variables.
 However, excluding these features from the analysis could overstate the importance of the other features.
 We decided to prioritize interpretability in order to get actionable insights, but the takeaways should be understood within this limitation.

 When it comes to the features that we used to deem importance, we had to use personal research to determine what those features were, what they did, and how they affected the Environmental Performance Index.